Iconic Midhurst Pub The Angel Inn Reduced to Ashes in Early Morning Blaze

-Meanwhile, the West Sussex County Council has confirmed that for safety reasons, the A286 North Street remains closed for vehicles directly outside The Angel Inn.
-However, all local shops not directly affected by the fire, the car park at North Street, and the western footway for pedestrians are all open.
-Chichester District Council Building Control is assessing the structural integrity of The Angel Inn to determine whether the front facade can be preserved and if it is safe to open the road.
+West Sussex County Council confirmed that for safety reasons, the A286 North Street remains closed to vehicles right outside The Angel Inn.
+However, local shops unaffected by the fire, the nearby car park, and the western footway for pedestrians remain open.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.